-Most people—even if you aren’t a “self-care junkie” like I am—are familiar with the classic bath bomb.
-These products are traditionally spherical in shape and come in a variety of colors, scents, and soothing oils.
-Some may not have fragrances or colors and are only used for the purpose of cleansing and moisturizing the body, while others have glitter and a range of colors for a more visual effect.
-These are considered mass-market products, and have a broad demographic of customers.
+Most people are familiar with the classic bath bomb.
+These products are traditionally spherical in shape and come in a variety of colors and scents.
+They are considered mass-market products, and have a broad demographic of customers.

 Jewel bath bombs

 As if the soothing oils and intergalactic waters weren’t luxurious enough, some brands like to spoil their customers even more by adding jewelry to their bath bombs.
 Popular brands like Charmed Aroma and Fragrant Jewels are well-known for these products, and are a great gift for loved ones.
 These bath bomb brands typically target women and girls aged 16 to 35.